rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 Upon execution of a successful proposal of this type, the protocol SHALL send the provided amount of RPL from its treasury to the recipient.

-To raise a proposal of this kind, a node operator MUST call `RocketDAOProtocolProposal.propose` with a `_payload` which executes `proposalTreasuryOneTimeSpend(string invoiceID, address recipientAddress, uint256 amount)` with the desired parameters.
-Refer to [Proposing](#proposing) for details.

 #### Treasury Contract Change